z448/dropkg/README.md

 dropkg
 ```

 To create or reverse .deb package, `dropkg` doesn't need any parameter.
 If there is `control` file in current directory it makes `.deb` package, if there is `.deb` package it unpack it into original tree.
+Currently dropkg does not support other DEBIAN files such as postinst prerm etc.

 ![dropkg](https://raw.githubusercontent.com/z448/dropkg/master/dropkg.gif)